fantastic001/blog/_posts/2017-11-20-SOLID-principles.markdown

 ======================

-This principle basically says thet design should be open for extensions and closed for modifications.
+This principle basically says that design should be open for extensions and closed for modifications.
 This means it is better to add new feature by adding new class than by changing existing classes.
 For example, you are developing some kind of software that will compute something based on different methods.
 This could be some machine learning software or bot for games.
 In the future, you want to support adding additional algorithms.
 You should implement every algorithms as separate class that share common